cmalf/hyperspace-bot-lua/README.md

 # 💫 hyperspace-bot-lua
 Simplifying Hyperspace CLI usage with a robust LUA bot, making commands easier to execute and manage.

+> [!WARNING]
+> Due to the large number of participants,and the server capacity has not been increased.
+> You will often encounter errors from the server such as 500,502,503 (meaning the server is overloaded).

+> [!TIP]
+> If you're just focused on increasing uptime and collecting points, for now it's better to just run a node.

 # 🤔 How To Do

 ## 🧬 Clone This Repository